MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 Use the following steps to complete this task:

-1. Review all changes made to the codebase.
+1. Open Visual Studio Code's Source Control view, and then review the changes made to each of the updated files.

-    Use Git to see what files have been modified:

-    ```bash
-    git status
-    git diff
+    Look for any unexpected changes that may have been introduced during the remediation process.
+Ensure that all changes align with your remediation strategy and that no new vulnerabilities were introduced.

+1. Ask GitHub Copilot to craft a comprehensive commit message.

+    For example, you can use the following prompt in the Chat view:

+    ```text
+    I need to create a commit message that summarizes the security fixes I implemented for two GitHub issues: "Fix SQL Injection Vulnerability in Product Search" and "Fix Credit Card Data Storage Violations."
+The commit message should clearly describe the changes made to address each issue, including specific code modifications and the overall impact on application security.
+Draft a detailed commit message that captures all relevant information.
     ```

-1. Stage all security-related changes for commit.
+1. Take a minute to review the proposed commit message.

+    Ensure that it accurately reflects the security improvements made and provides sufficient detail for future reference.

-    Add the modified files to the staging area:
+    For example, the commit message might look similar to the following sample:

-    ```bash
-    git add .
-    ```

-1. Commit the security fixes with a comprehensive message that references the GitHub issues you addressed.

-    Create a commit that addresses the two security vulnerabilities assigned to you:

-    ```bash
+    ```text
-    git commit -m "Fix SQL injection and credit card data storage vulnerabilities
+    Fix SQL injection and credit card data storage vulnerabilities

     Security improvements implemented:
     - Fix SQL injection in ProductService SearchProducts method